MoNouri97/MoNouri97/README.md

 ### Hi there 👋
+My name is Mohamed , I've always loved computers and that's what eventually lead me to programming , I enjoy solving problems and writing algorithms.
+I am also very interested in web development especially the amazing and ever expanding world of JavaScript
+- 👯 I’m looking for an internship
+- 💬 Ask me about anything
 <!--
 **MoNouri97/MoNouri97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.